LuisEJaar/notThisWeek/README.md

 - [X] Build in character Models
   - [X] Tie Characters to users marked players
   - [X] Display character on users page
-  - [ ] Make feed for all user characters
+  - [X] Make feed for all user characters
   - [X] Incorporate characters into games vs players

-- [ ] Add rolling to the encounters
+- [X] Add rolling to the encounters
-  - [ ] Rolls to be based upon random d20 & character attributes from sheets
+  - [X] Rolls to be based upon random d20 & character attributes from sheets
-  - [ ] DM needs option to pass initiative back to character
+  - [X] DM needs option to pass initiative back to character
-    - [ ] Flow to be:
+    - [X] Flow to be:
-      - [ ] Character describes desired action
+      - [X] Character describes desired action
-      - [ ] DM assesses the roll required
+      - [X] DM assesses the roll required
-      - [ ] DM passes initiative back to player
+      - [X] DM passes initiative back to player
-      - [ ] Player rolls
+      - [X] Player rolls
-  - [ ] Rolls to be recorded in encounter flow
+  - [X] Rolls to be recorded in encounter flow

 - [ ] Add combat to the game
+- [ ] Add basic inventory to each player character

 One Off necessaries / Improvements:
 - [ ] DM to be able to remove characters / players from a game